 If a high phenylalanine level is confirmed, a baby will immediately be started on a low-protein diet and amino acid supplements.

 Phenylalanine levels are regularly monitored by collecting blood from a finger prick on to a special card and sending it to a laboratory.

 A dietitian will create a detailed dietary plan for your child that can be revised as your child grows and their needs change.

-As long as a person with PKU sticks to a low-protein diet throughout childhood, and their phenylalanine levels stay within certain limits, they'll remain well and their natural intelligence will be unaffected.
+As long as a person with PKU sticks to a low-protein diet throughout childhood, and their phenylalanine levels stay within certain limits, they'll remain well and their brain function should be unaffected.

 People with PKU must also avoid food products that contain aspartame, as it's converted into phenylalanine in the body.

 Aspartame is a sweetener found in: